Asbestos and Mesothelioma in the United Kingdom

 - The first law, in 1985, banned the use and import of blue and brown asbestos.

-- In 1987, the Control of Asbestos at Work Regulations came into effect.
-It required companies to substitute safer materials for asbestos whenever possible.
+- The Control of Asbestos at Work Regulations came into effect in 1987.
+They required companies to substitute safer materials for asbestos whenever possible.
 In 2002, amendments to the bill required employers to identify asbestos and provide safety measures for workers.

-- In the 1990s, a new law stated that asbestos insulation work had to be done by licensed and trained asbestos professionals.
+- In the 1990s, a new law required that asbestos insulation work be done by licensed and trained professionals.

 - In 2006, the Control of Asbestos Regulations Act was passed.[7]
 This law combined all previous regulations into one, placing an effective ban on the import and use of asbestos.
 Existing asbestos can remain in place if it is undisturbed, but no new uses of asbestos are allowed, thanks to this law.